ahrufcodes/MP3-Renaming-Script/Readme.md

 # Mp3 Renaming Script

+> If you've got a large number of audio files you want to rename, then this is for you

-This script allows you to rename multiple MP3 files based on their metadata, specifically the title tag.
+>>This script allows you to rename multiple MP3 files based on their metadata, specifically the title tag.
 (You can cahnge this as you seem fit)

 **Prerequisites**